nv-dev-labs/bevy_easy_ui/README.md

 ## Known limitations

-0.1.x releases — the API works and is covered by the nine examples, but it is still a young library with rough edges.
+0.1.x releases — the API works and is covered by the ten examples, but it is still a young library with rough edges.
 Things will move, names will change, and some patterns may not be fully fleshed out yet.
 Contributions and bug reports are very welcome, and feedback from early users is the fastest way to make the next version better.

 If you hit something unexpected, please open an issue — even small reports help prioritize what to harden next.